canmom/canmom.github.io/fiction/summoning.md

 That night, when it came to do your 'ritual', your arm would not cooperate.
 You could imagine the demon inside, forbidding sinful acts.
 All your rebellions would now have to come from your left hand only.

 Not all of the Master's sacrifices, of course, were mere animals.
 The most potent demons could only be summoned in a human host, and occasionally you would oversee a scrawny, hungry-faced mother or father appear at the threshold of the tower, a sobbing infant tugging at the hem of their cloak.
-The Master would seize the infant by the wrist, and draw out a jingling sack of coin that seemed to him just a trifle; the parent would hurry back into the darkness, not looking back at their shame.
+The Master would seize the infant by the wrist, and draw out a taut sack of coin, a trifle of the wealth in the tower; the parent would hurry back into the darkness, not looking back at their shame.

-On many of those nights, storms lashed the tower, as if God wanted to punish the Master for his blackguardery.
+On many of those nights, storms lashed the tower, as if God wanted to punish the Master for his mischief.

 You did not see what became of the children; such rituals were too dangerous to be entrusted to a mere 'prentice.
 But now and then you would see a face on one of the homunculi that seemed a little familiar.